ShwetaPurale/NimapSpringBootProject/README.md

 # NimapSpringBootProject
-This is a Category and Products OneToMany MMapping Project.
+This is a Category and Products OneToMany Mapping Project.